Multilingual Education Title III Services

 Title III funds are designed to support the district language instructional education program to assist multilingual learners in attaining English proficiency and high levels of academic achievement.
 Districts and schools may use the funds for:

 Districts with small numbers of identified multilingual learners that generate less than $10,000 in Title III funding can form or join a consortium of districts to pool funds and access joint professional learning, family engagement, or other activities.
-See Chapter 7 of the Policies and Practices Guide: Title III Programs for more information.
+See Chapter 5 of the Policies and Practices Guide: Grants and Use of Funds for more information.

 Services for American Indian & Alaska Native Students